Tea Tree Oil Uses & Treatment:

 Nail fungus or fungal nail infections tend to be very common.
 These infections are not dangerous, but they are unsightly.
 Nail fungus can be treated using different medicines, but it is always a good idea to go for a natural approach.
 Tea tree oil is one of the best natural products for getting rid of nail fungus.
 It can either be used alone or in combination with other natural remedies.
 You have the option of using a few drops of tea tree oil or the essential oil in combination with coconut oil.
 Apply it on the affected area and find results in no time at all.

-5. Tea Tree Oil for Face and Make Removal
+5. Tea Tree Oil for Face and Makeup Removal

 Tea tree oil is effective in softening ragged and counter cracked cuticles.
 This essential oil is one of the best fungus fighters while being both healing and anti-inflammatory.
 Massaging the cuticles with some tea tree oil in combination with avocado and jojoba oils can help in softening them and in preventing them from splitting.

 The antimicrobial terpenes content of tea tree oil makes it one of the best natural products for getting rid of acne.
 This essential oil not only helps in killing staph infections or MRSA but it also helps in doing away with Propionibacterium Acne living within the hair follicles.
 These are quite dangerous and can result in inflammation.
 Using tea tree oil for acne scars is always the best remedy because of the soothing properties of the oil.
 The oil also helps in calming the itching and the burning from flare-ups.